 Dental Crown Lengthening Before & After Photos

 Who is a Good Candidate for Dental Crown Lengthening in Miami?

 You may be a good candidate for a crown lengthening procedure in Miami if you have:

 - broken teeth; and/or

 - decayed teeth.

-If you notice that you have any of these characteristics, contact Lamas Dental Specialists in Miami today at 305-440-4114 to schedule a complimentary initial consultation with Dr. William Lamas.
+If you notice that you have any of these characteristics, contact Lamas Dental Specialists in Miami today at 305-440-4114 to schedule an initial consultation with Dr. William Lamas.